 Why Are Life Skills Important?

-Life skills allow us to make independent daily living decisions while managing life safely and healthily.
-They help us in all areas, including our social, professional, and personal life.
+Life skills allow us to make independent daily living decisions while managing life in a safe and healthy way.
+They help us in all areas, including our social, professional, and personal lives.
 We are more self-sufficient when we know how to care for ourselves, communicate with others, and navigate our environment.

 For those with developmental disabilities such as autism, life skills expand their scope of living and offer them the same opportunities as those who are neurotypical.
 Having your own home, job, and even significant other brings a sense of pride and fulfillment to your life.